 Conserving Europe's threatened plants

-'Conserving Europe's threatened plants: Progress towards Target 8 of the Global Strategy for Plant Conservation' is BGCI's latest publication, being launched next week at the fifth European Botanic Gardens Congress: Botanic gardens in the age of climate change, in Helsinki, Finland.
+'Conserving Europe's threatened plants: Progress towards Target 8 of the Global Strategy for Plant Conservation' is BGCI's latest publication, was launched at at the fifth European Botanic Gardens Congress: Botanic gardens in the age of climate change, in Helsinki, Finland.

 The continuing loss of biodiversity in Europe is a major concern, with less than half protected species and habitats considered to be in favourable conservation status.